chandrabhraman/awesome-lunar-gnc-resources/README.md

 ## Spacecraft GNC

 ### Missions
-[List of lunar missions](https://en.wikipedia.org/wiki/List_of_missions_to_the_Moon) -> Great summary of missions compiling spacecraft, launch date,	carrier rocket,	operator,	mission type and	outcome.
+* [List of lunar missions](https://en.wikipedia.org/wiki/List_of_missions_to_the_Moon) -> Great summary of missions compiling spacecraft, launch date,	carrier rocket,	operator,	mission type and	outcome.

+* [Fun animation of the Luna 9 lander](https://www.youtube.com/watch?v=pDdWbrwsFTM) -> Covers the complex mission and landing sequence of the Luna 9 mission.

 ### Orbital
 #### Mission Planning